 It is proposed that this state-of-the-art building would be located 300m west of the Coode St Jetty within Sir James Mitchell Park on the South Perth foreshore.

-The City has commenced consultation with local, state and national stakeholders to assist the Council in the decision-making process.
+The City commenced consultation with local, state and national stakeholders to assist the Council in the decision-making process.

 The proposed Westralian Centre is envisaged to be a commemorative public space that would celebrate unique Western Australian stories, culture and heritage while fitting sensitively into the landscape, respecting the surrounding natural environment and preserving vistas to the City and Swan River.